 You have the right to request a meeting of the governing body to whom you may make representations, where the decision to suspend can be reviewed.
 As the total suspensions now exceed 5 school days in one term the governors must hold a disciplinary hearing if you request it to do so to consider reinstatement.
-The latest date by which the governors must meet, if you request a hearing, is [specify date - no later than the 50th school day after the date on which the governors and wish to be accompanied by your child and friend or representative, please contact [name of contact, contact details - address, phone number, email], as soon as possible.
+The latest date by which the governors must meet, if you request a hearing, is [specify date - no later than the 50th school day after the date on which the governing body was notified of this suspension].
+If you do wish to make representations to the governors and wish to be accompanied by your child and friend or representative, please contact [name of contact, contact details - address, phone number, email], as soon as possible.